AdnenMess/Time-Series-Data-Pipeline/README.md

 The result is a timestamp 'YYYY-MM-DD HH:MM: SS.sss' and the last step was to convert this timestamp into the format used by influxdb `YYY-MM-DDTHH:MM:SS.sssZ`.

+I also chose
+to work with the **Dask** library rather than Pandas because Dask uses parallel processing to handle larger-than-memory datasets and is better suited for distributed computing on larger datasets

+Detail of the processing: [Processing](dags/transform.py)

 ## Storing data in influxDB

+Originally, all the datasets were in the form of time series.
+So I chose to store the data in InfluxDB rather than PostgreSQL because InfluxDB is specifically designed to handle time series.
+It uses a custom storage engine that is optimized for high ingest rates and fast query performance on time series data.
+PostgreSQL, on the other hand, is a general-purpose relational database that does not necessarily offer the same level of performance optimization for time-series workloads.

 The big challenge with airflow is sending data between tasks.
 I have avoided